21 Jul Balancing Effectiveness and Efficiency

 - Are you focused on being effective or efficient?

-These make great journal entries too.
-Share your thoughts down below.
+These make great journal entries, too.
+Share your thoughts down below on how we can be better at balancing our priorities.

 2013-14 West Coast Governor